terencehonles/mailman/src/mailman/docs/8-miles-high.rst

 are used to determine what kinds of mail the user receives via that membership.  *Owners* will receive mail to *list*-owner, but not posts and moderation traffic, for example.
-A user with multiple roles on a single list will theref1re have multiple memberships in that list, one for each role.
+A user with multiple roles on a single list will therefore have multiple memberships in that list, one for each role.

 Roles are implemented by "magical, invisible" *rosters*.